webreinvent/vaah-docs/docs/vaahcms-2/backend/generate-themes.md

 find your theme and click on `Activate` button present on the right side of that same theme to activate the theme.

-After Successfull activation, theme name will be visible on the side bar.
+After Successful activation, theme name will be visible on the sidebar.
 Click on theme name to access DashBoard of the theme.

 <img :src="$withBase('/images//themes/activated-sidebar-icon.png')" alt="activated-theme-sidebar-icon">